-Could lead to some customers receiving a payment that is greater than what the “LMP-G” formula would suggest.
+Could/Would lead to some customers receiving a payment that is greater than what the “LMP-G” formula would suggest.
 For example, the customer might get LMP-G from its participation in SCED, but also get some added payment from a REP contract incentivizing load drops at certain times.

-ERCOT study shows increasing penetration of time varying rates, especially Peak Time Rebates
+ERCOT study shows increasing penetration of customers on DR retail rates, especially Peak Time Rebates

 However, any payment to customers in excess of “LMP-G” under this option would be paid for by the REP, not via “the market” or an “uplift”-type payment allocated to load